kuronekouwu/storeapi/README.md

 # StoreAPI
 I'm just learning Object oriented programming (OOP) and Web RESTFul API.
-Because in this month I so very burn out and depressed my heart 🥲

 ## Can you continue this project
 Maybe if I bought or find trial IntelliJ IDEA